Topology of random geometric complexes: a survey: Homology and Betti Numbers

 as $n \to \infty$, where

 \end{theorem}

-Theorem \ref{thm:mean_bi_sub} states that $\mean{\beta_i(n,r)}\sim n^{i+2}r^{(i+1)d}$.
+Theorem \ref{thm:mean_bi_sub} states that $\mean{\beta_k(n)}\sim n\Lambda^{k+1}$.
 Note that within the subcritical regime the limit of the last term can be either zero, a finite number, or infinity (for different choices of $r$).
-Combining with the second moment method, this is the threshold radius for the phase transition where homology first appears.
+Combining with the second moment method (see for example Chapter 4 of \cite{Alon}), this is the threshold radius for the phase transition where homology first appears.

-\begin{theorem} [Kahle, \cite{geometric}] Let $d \ge 2$ and $1 \le i \le d-1$ be fixed.
-Suppose that $nr^d \to 0$. \begin{enumerate} \item If
+\begin{theorem} [Kahle, \cite{geometric}] Let $d \ge 2$ and $1 \le k \le d-1$ be fixed.
+Suppose that $\Lambda \to 0$. \begin{enumerate} \item If

-then a.a.s.\ $H_i( \C(n,r)) = 0$, and \item if then a.a.s.\ $H_i( \C(n,r)) \neq 0$. \end{enumerate} \end{theorem} Thus, the threshold where the $i$-th homology first appears is $nr^d = \Theta(n^{-1/(i+1)})$, or $r = \Theta({n^{ -(i+2)/ (i +1)d}})$.
+then a.a.s.\ $H_k( \C_r(n)) = 0$, and \item if then a.a.s.\ $H_k( \C_r(n)) \neq 0$. \end{enumerate} \end{theorem} Thus, the threshold where the $k$-th homology first appears is $\Lambda = \Theta(n^{-\frac{1}{k+1}})$, or $r = \Theta(n^{ -\frac{k+2}{d(k +1)}})$.

 The parallel result for Vietoris--Rips complexes is also given in \cite{geometric}.